michellexyeo/academic-kickstart/content/authors/admin/_index.md

   - course: MSc. in Computational Statistics and Machine Learning
     institution: University College London
     year: 2014
-  - course: BA in Statistics and Philosophy
+  - course: BA in Mathematical Statistics and Philosophy
     institution: University of Chicago
     year: 2013